kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

 ## Define the auth module

-1. Define keysets in the `auth.pact` file is to define the keysets that control the module's access and operation.
+1. Define two keysets in the `auth.pact` file to identify the keysets that have access to module operations.

    ```pact
    ;; define-keysets